 Robbed of his birthright, Arthur comes up the hard way in the back alleys of the city.
 But once he pulls the sword from the stone, he is forced to acknowledge his true legacy - whether he likes it or not.

-John Clayton following his parents' death in Africa would be raised by an ape and would be known by the name Tarzan, would leave Africa and go to his parents's home in England along with woman he fell in love with and married, Jane Porter.
-He would be asked by Belgian King Leopold to go to Africa to see what he has done there to help the country.
-Initially he refuses.
-But an American, George Washington Williams wants him to accept so he can accompany him.
-He says that Leopold might be committing all sorts of atrocities to achieve his goal like slavery.
-He needs to prove it.
+Following his parents' death in Africa, John Clayton has been be raised by an ape, was known by the name Tarzan, but eventually left Africa and for his parents' home in England, along with the woman he fell in love with and married, Jane Porter.
+He is asked by Belgian King Leopold to go to Africa to see what he has done there to help the country.
+Initially, he refuses.
+But an American, George Washington Williams, wants him to accept so he can accompany him.
+He says that Leopold might be committing all sorts of atrocities to achieve his goal, like slavery.
 Clayton agrees and his wife insists that she accompany him because she misses Africa.
-They go and when they arrive a man named Rom who works for Leopold attacks the village they are at and captures Tarzan and Jane.
-With Washington's help he escapes and sets out to rescue Jane by going across the jungle and Washington joins him despite being told that he might not make it. .Written by
+When they arrive, a man named Rom, who works for Leopold, attacks their village and captures Tarzan and Jane.
+With Washington's help he escapes and sets out to rescue Jane by going across the jungle.
+Washington joins him despite being told that he might not make it.Written by

 59 of 97 people found this review helpful.